nxbnxbnxb/THiCC/README.md

 ./setup.sh
 ```

 These instructions for configuring conda were written on December 27th, 2018.
-So if you're executing this much later than that, Nathan can't guarantee perfect functioning.
-Please contact the repository's owner (Nathan) on github for debugging help
+So if you're executing this much later than that, Noe can't guarantee perfect functioning.
+Please contact the repository's owner (Noe) on github for debugging help